numpattern/numpattern.github.io/_posts/2020-04-16-Getting-Disclosed-GeoInfo.md

 An empty list means the lack of any compatible Access Database Driver on your machine, despite having Office installed.
 For that, The Microsoft Access Database Engine 2010 Redistributable can be downloaded from Microsoft webpage, after installationan ODBC driver will be available.
 Ensure to install the correct architecture compatible for your machine and Python.
 In my case, it was 64bits for Office and Python.

-Some erros such as Unable to open registry key Temporary (volatile) can be encountered, and torubleshooting can be found [here](https://stackoverflow.com/questions/26244425/general-error-unable-to-open-registry-key-temporary-volatile-from-access).
+Some erros such as Unable to open registry key Temporary can be encountered, and troubleshooting can be found [here](https://stackoverflow.com/questions/26244425/general-error-unable-to-open-registry-key-temporary-volatile-from-access).
 Common mistakes are related to user permissions to the path of the Access file.
 Relocating the Access Database file to another location such as the working directory may help.
 Once the correct driver is installed, use the following snippet to establish the connection and perform a SQL query.

 ```python
 import pyodbc